fbpx

 • Is reason our sole guide in navigating life’s challenges or should we rely also on divine revelation?

 In addition to these questions, Introduction to Western Civilisation also covers some key episodes in Western European history, which can be understood most fundamentally as concerted attempts to implement different answers to these questions.
 Enrolment in this short course is open to individuals aged 17 and above.
 The course is self-paced and delivered through an online learning portal containing 13 pre-recorded lectures.
 This means you can start at any time and study at your own pace.
-The short course can also be used as an alternative admission pathway into Campion College.
-Click on the FAQ section for further details.

 This short course consists of 13 online lectures covering: